Pericalymma crassipes

-Pericalymma crassipes is a plant species of the family Myrtaceae endemic to Western Australia.
+Pericalymma crassipes is a species of flowering plant of the family Myrtaceae.
+It is endemic to Western Australia.

 The erect to sprawling shrub typically grows to a height of 0.1 to 0.4 m.
 It blooms between September and November producing white-green-pink flowers.

 It is found in swamps and on seasonally wet flats in the South West and Great Southern regions of Western Australia where it grows in peaty sand to clay soils.